Squid: Locomotion

 Squid can move about in several different ways.
-Slow movement is achieved by a gentle undulation of the muscular lateral fins on either side of the trunk which drives the animal forward.
+Slow movement is achieved by a gentle undulation or flapping of the muscular lateral fins on either side of the trunk which drives the animal forward.
 A more common means of locomotion providing sustained movement is achieved using jetting, during which contraction of the muscular wall of the mantle cavity provides jet propulsion.

 Slow jetting is used for ordinary locomotion, and ventilation of the gills is achieved at the same time.
 The circular muscles in the mantle wall contract; this causes the inhalant valve to close, the exhalant valve to open and the mantle edge to lock tightly around the head.
 Water is forced out through the funnel which is pointed in the opposite direction to the required direction of travel.
 The inhalant phase is initiated by the relaxation of the circular muscles causes them to stretch, the connective tissue in the mantle wall recoils elastically, the mantle cavity expands causing the inhalant valve to open, the exhalant valve to close and water to flow into the cavity.
 This cycle of exhalation and inhalation is repeated to provide continuous locomotion.

 Fast jetting is an escape response.
 In this form of locomotion, radial muscles in the mantle wall are involved as well as circular ones, making it possible to hyper-inflate the mantle cavity with a larger volume of water than during slow jetting.
 On contraction, water flows out with great force, the funnel always being pointed anteriorly, and travel is backwards.
-During this means of locomotion, some squid exit the water in a similar way to flying fish, gliding through the air for up to 50 m, and occasionally ending up on the decks of ships.
+During this means of locomotion, the flying squid of Ommastrephidae may exit the water in a similar way to flying fish, gliding through the air for up to 50 m, and occasionally ending up on the decks of ships.